mongodb-labs/drivers-evergreen-tools/.evergreen/k8s/eks/README.md

 These steps must be done by an account with admin access (one time):

 1. Run `setup-cluster.sh`
-2. Set up an [access entry](https://docs.aws.amazon.com/eks/latest/userguide/access-entries.html) for the drivers test secrets role.
+2. Set up an Access entry for the drivers test secrets role.
+   - Go to the cluster on the AWS Console.
+   - Click "Access".
+   - Click "Create access entry".
+   - Use the drivers test secrets role.
+   - Give it admin access to the cluster.
 3. Store the secrets in the AWS vault.

 ## Usage